Sean-Hickey1/robotics/README.md

 ## Not supported installations
 ### Docker
-We also prepaird a developer docker container.
-But you have to build the base container with `docker build --rm -t jazzy-base-dev  -f .devcontainer/Dockerfile-base .devcontainer/.` first afterwards you can use the this description https://docs.ros.org/en/foxy/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html to setup your VSCode.
+We also prepared a developer docker container.
+But you have to build the base container with `docker build --rm -t jazzy-base-dev  -f .devcontainer/Dockerfile-base .devcontainer/.` first, afterwards you can use the this description https://docs.ros.org/en/foxy/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html to setup your VSCode.
 * Clone the project root and workspaces as dircibed in `Option A - Native Ubuntu`
 * Within VS Code search in Extensions (CTRL+SHIFT+X) for the “Remote Development” Extension and install it.
 * Replace the username `markus` in `.devcontainer/devcontainer.json`
 * Open and Build Development Container.
 Use `Ctrl+Shift+P` to open the command palette.
 Search for the command `Dev Containers: (Re-)build and Reopen in Container` and execute it.
 This will build your development docker container for your.
 It will take a while.
-### Windows Subsystem for Linux
-We also prepaird a developer docker container ist should work with the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) but support is limited.